 Hanging out just a few minutes from the Asakusa Station, this top Tokyo budget hotel is conveniently located to take on some of the city’s top attractions, including Senso-ji Temple and Tokyo Sky Tree.

 Guest rooms are far from massive but will give you a tiny bit of extra legroom compared to most Tokyo hotels in the price range.

 Waking up early for the brilliant Japanese and Western breakfast at the on-site Hanamomi Restaurant is a perfect way to rev up your day during your time in Japan’s capital.

 Akihabara Washington Hotel

-Mid-range accommodation peak a little higher than in most Asian cities.
-For a price that could fetch serious luxury elsewhere in Asia, you’ll still be stuck in the middle of the pack.
+Mid-range hotels in Tokyo peak a little higher than in most Asian cities.
+For a price that could fetch a seriously luxurious stay elsewhere in Asia, you’ll still be stuck in the middle of the pack.